-Located in Chinatown, the Buddha Tooth Relic Temple is housed in a giant stupa weighing an unbelievable 3,500 kilograms and made from 320 kilograms of gold.
+Located in Chinatown, the Buddha Tooth Relic Temple is housed in a giant stupa weighing an unbelievable 3,500 kilograms.
+Moreover, it is made from 320 kilograms of gold.
 Only monks are allowed to enter the relic chamber, however not all is lost for us mere mortals.
 Visitors are allowed to see the tooth relic from the public viewing area and it is free to visit.

 Free to enter | Open 7am-7pm daily

 Sri Mariamman Temple

 As Singapore’s oldest Hindu temple, Sri Mariamman a beautiful sight for the eyes.
-The temple dates back to 1827 and is built in the Dravidian style, with colours on colours and intricacies that are hard to believe.
+The temple dates back to 1827 and is built in the Dravidian style, with a whirlwind of colours and details.
 It was dedicated to the goddess Mariamman, who nourishes and protects all things.